Fascinating Life Story of Stoicism’s Founder: Zeno of Citium

 Zeno’s Cynical Heritage

-Now, Diogenes was someone who crafted a style of living and teaching that was a class of its own.
+Now, Diogenes was someone who took it to another level, crafting a style of living and teaching that was a class of its own.

-Diogenes begged whenever he needed something, slept in a wine cask in the marketplace, often ate only onions, urinated at people, and excreted feces wherever he wanted.
-He even relieved his seminal fluid in public.
+He slept in a wine cask in the marketplace.
+He frequently ate onions to offend people with his foul breath, urinated on people, and excreted feces wherever he wanted.
+It is said that Diogenes even relieved his seminal fluid in public.

-He moved around with a lamp in the daytime, telling people he was looking for an honest man.
+He moved around with a lamp in the daytime, telling people he was searching for an honest man.

 The Cynics were fierce in speaking their mind at the cost of offending all.
 A legendary example of that intense love of free speech was this: